spikegrobstein/capnotify/README.md

 In addition, to take the next step and create reusable code, you can create an Extension which can be packaged as a gem.

+See *Extensions* for information on building extensions.

 See *Hooks and Callbacks* for a list of available Capistrano callbacks.

+See *Components* for information on creating components.

-See *Extensions* for information on building extensions.
+See *Built-in Templates* for information on customizing templates and replacing with your own templates.

 ## Hooks and Callbacks